zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 The nodes returned are those announce nodes (at most 4) closest to the Data Public Key known by the responding node (see [Announce nodes]).
+Nodes with non-publically-addressable IP addresses are included if and only if the source IP address is not publically addressable.

 Note: as with Nodes requests, this part of the protocol is susceptible to UDP amplification abuse.
 Including all overheads (8 bytes for RPC Packet, 72 for